nsrr/heartbeat-documentation/pages/manuals/embletta-scoring-procedures/scoring-respiratory-events-and-process.md

 Clarification of amplitude threshold relative to baseline:  If one non-artifactual deflection is less than 25% of baseline breathing, then it is a central.
 If two deflections are less than 25% of baseline breathing providing airflow flat, then it is obstructive.
 Flat excludes cardiogenic oscillation.
 If airflow reliable and not flat or airflow unreliable, then default to hypopnea if the hypopnea is associated with ≥3% desaturation.

-Contiguous respiratory events that have a single respiratory effort in the middle of two periods of absent efforts, each <6 seconds, AND that are associated with a 3% or greater desaturation should be combined into a single Hypopnea event.  <u>AND</u>
+Contiguous respiratory events that have a single respiratory effort in the middle of two periods of absent efforts, each <6 seconds, <u>AND</u> that are associated with a 3% or greater desaturation should be combined into a single Hypopnea event.

 **Nasal Flow Limitation**
 Nasal flow limitation is derived from the nasal cannula signal.
 A normal flow signal will present as a regular sinus rhythm and curve.
 Flow limitation may occur with increase upper airway resistance, not sufficient enough to cause discrete apneas and hypopneas.
 A regular sinus curve will transform into a signal that resembles a lowercase ‘H.”